Formal (previous) positions

 2001-2005: Assistant professor at the Department of Culture, Organization and Management, VU Amsterdam,

-2000: Visiting scholar at the Department of History of Johns Hopkins University in Baltimore (MD, USA) in the Institute for Applied Economics and Study of Business Enterprisein Baltimore MD, USA,
+2000: Visiting scholar at the Department of History of Johns Hopkins University in Baltimore (MD, USA) in the The Institute for Applied Economics, Global Health, and the Study of Business Enterprise in Baltimore MD, USA,

 1996-1997: Junior researcher on ‘Sociological Analysis of Technological Development’ at the Department Technology and Policy of the Faculty of Technology Management, TU/e.